c0nap/dsci-capstone/docs/docker_setup.md

 Instead of manually compiling & running individual Docker images, we can use Docker Compose to start several containers from pre-downloaded images.

-The default Python and Blazor container images are listed here so you can load our pre-configured environments into Docker.
+The default Python and Blazor container images are listed here so you can load our pre-configured environments into Docker via `ghcr.io/c0nap/image_name`.
 - `dsci-cap-img-python:latest`
 - `dsci-cap-img-blazor:latest`